isomerpages/moe-mtls-old/pages/discoveryland.md

 breadcrumb: Discovery Land
 ---

-Kavin, Sani, Peppy and Xiaotao went on a journey and discovered a beautiful garden with fruit trees, beautiful floral, unusual insects, animals and birds living on it.
-The four friends like the garden very much and declared it their Garden City.
-Kavin likes the forest area as it has all kinds of animals and birds, and so constructed an observation tower to study and observe them.
-In the middle of the garden is a big pond with many crawling insects on the ground and plants, Sani enjoys discovering and studying new insects decided to live near the pond.
-Not far from the pond is an unusual maze of flowers and fauna, Peppy was amazed by the variety of flowers and plants decided to make the place her home.
-In another part of the garden were many fruit trees, XiaoTao tasted the fruits from the trees and love it so much that she builds a fruit farm.
-The four were delighted with their garden, and invited their friends to join in to explore and find their own joyful discoveries.

 #### Discovery Land

+One day, Kavin, Sani, Peppy and Xiaotao went on a journey and discovered a beautiful garden with fruit trees, lovely floral, unusual insects, animals and birds living on it.
+The four friends like the garden so much that they decided to declare it as their Garden City.

-There are many things you can do at the Garden of Joyful Discovery.
-Join us for a fun and exciting time as we discover various birds, animals, fruits, flowers and insects.
+There are many things you can do at the Garden for Joyful Discovery.
+Join us for a fun and exciting experience as we discover various birds, animals, fruits, flowers and insects together!

 #### Flower Maze
 <img src="/images/Discoveryland_Floral nursery.png" alt="" style="width:350px;" />

-Be amaze in the Flower Maze, it is blooming with beautiful and colourful flowers.
-Discover the different shapes and colours of the beautiful flowers.
-Walk through the maze to listen and learn the mother tongue of various plants and flowers.
+Be amaze at the Flower Maze, where it is blooming with beautiful and exotic flowers.
+Discover the different shapes and colours of these flowers and learn their names in Mother Tongue Languages!
 [Chinese Paragraph]
 [Malay Paragraph]
 [Tamil Paragraph]